deuxp/lotide/README.md

 ___Params___:

-- (a) an array
+- (array) an array of any length

 ___Behaviour___:

 Returns a new array that contains the middle item of an array passed as an argument.
 If the array length is even numbered, the two middle items will be returned.

 ---